PaulDebril/UDPStreamViewer/README.md

 - **Dynamic Live Streaming**: The application continuously updates to display the live video feed as it receives images from the UDP stream.
 - **Configurable IP and Port**: Users can configure the listening IP address and port number directly within the interface to match the UDP stream source.
 - **Logging**: Server activity and image updates are logged to provide feedback and assist with debugging.
+- **Image Packet Combining**: The application includes a system that can reassemble fragmented image data transmitted over multiple UDP packets, combining them into a complete image.
 - **Test Module**: A separate test module is available for testing image sending functionality over UDP.

 ## Project Structure